apollographql/apollo-client/react-docs/source/cache-updates.md

 As you can see, the `reducer` option can be used to achieve the same goal as `updateQueries`, but it is more flexible and works with any type of action, not just mutations.
 For example, the query result can be updated based on another query's result, or even a simple redux action.

+*Please Note:* It is currently impossible to respond to actions arriving from outside of Apollo (e.g. your custom Redux actions).
+See [this thread](https://github.com/apollographql/apollo-client/issues/1013) for more information.

 **When should you use reducer vs. updateQueries vs. refetchQueries?**